develosi/highway-code-quiz/README.md

 I would like to acknowledge the following people:

-* My Code Institute Mentor and class teacher
+* My Code Institute Mentor and Class Teacher

 * My fellow class-mates  - For sharing all their struggles and accomplishments along the way with tackling Milestone project 2.

-* The Code Institute Slack channel - Thanks you to everyone that takes the time to share their tips and advice.
+* The Code Institute Slack channel - Thanks to everyone that took the time to share their tips and advice.